Discover Swiss Financial Secrets That Maximize Your Money!

 Conclusion

-From an investment point of view, contributions to the second pillar can be a good medium-term investment.
+From an investment standpoint, contributions to the second pillar can be a good medium-term investment.
 However, you should only do them if you have a high income.

 But it is not necessarily the best investment at all times.
 Like every other investment, it will depend on your context and your situation.
 You should consider every element before you decide on any investment.
 And never make any rash decisions!